 - Mix crumbs, sugar, salt and melted butter in a bowl until combined and press into the bottom and about an inch or two up the sides of a 10″ springform pan (springform pan is key, make sure you have one).
 Apparently, real New York cheesecakes don’t have crust up the side, but I love the crust so I want to have as much as possible.

 - Place in the preheated oven and bake for 10 minutes.
-Take out to cool.
+Take out and cool completely.
 Turn off the oven.

 - Meanwhile, melt dark and white chocolate in separate sauce pans on the stove.
 Once melted, remove both pans from heat and let cool for at least 5 minutes.